-A range of allied health professions, the accreditation process is managed by the professional association for that profession.
-These professional associations provide similar functions to those provided under AHPRA including certifying qualifications, setting and maintaining standards and overseeing professional development.
-Accreditation by the peak body responsible for the self-regulating profession is typically required by Medicare, the National Disability Insurance Scheme, private health insurers and other funders of health services.
+For each of these allied health professions, the accreditation process is managed by the relevant professional peak body.
+The professional associations provide similar functions to AHPRA including certifying qualifications, setting and maintaining standards, and overseeing professional development.
+For allied health professionals in self-regulating professions, accreditation by the peak body is typically required by Medicare, the National Disability Insurance Scheme, private health insurers and other funders of health services.